 The troubles of the kingdom tore the country into two after the Battle of Mohács in 1526 and the age of the Dual Kingship has begun.
 In spite of Emperor Charles V’s warning, the Habsburg King Ferdinand did not hurry to make peace with King Szapolyai who was forced to ally himself with Suleiman the Great.

 The Sultan secured his rule as the king of Hungary so Szapolyai could control the Eastern part of the kingdom, including Transylvania.
-The Sultan did not demand any taxes nor services from him and it is a fact that Szapolyi never gave soldiers to Suleiman’s wars.
+The Sultan did not demand any taxes or services from him and it is a fact that Szapolyi never gave soldiers to Suleiman’s wars.
 Although Szapolyai is a dividing person, he was far from being a mere vassal of the Ottomans.

-The noblemen of Hungary have switched sides often enough between Szapolyai and Ferdinand and the high priests were not exceptions from this.
+The noblemen of Hungary have switched sides often enough between Szapolyai and Ferdinand and the high priests were no exceptions to this.
 For instance, Várday Pál, Archbishop of Esztergom, used to be one of those who initiated the betrothal of Szapolyai at Tokaj, after 1526.
 When Suleiman was leading his army against Vienna in the fall of 1529, Várday fled to Drégely Castle.

 Yet, we can find this high priest on Ferdinand’s side in the camp of General Roggendorf in 1531.
 The consequences of his betrayal of Szapolyai hit the inhabitants of Drégely, though.
 Three years later, the Serbian, Turkish and Hungarian soldiers of Szapolyai set the small agricultural town on fire and herded their cattle away.
 When King Ferdinand tried to take Buda from Szapolyai in 1536, Ottoman troops arrived to break the siege and these very soldiers took advantage of the situation and pillaged great areas of the Upper Lands, including Drégely.
 After Buda fell into the hands of the Muslims in 1541, King Ferdinand had to create a new chain of defense in the north, too.